Rail service has been a part of it since the beginning,

 with the work being done by a company locomotive.

-There was switching of boxcars, flatcars, and hoppers at the main mill.
+There was switching of boxcars, flatcars, and coal hoppers at the main mill.

-110 years ago, the tracks also ran a few miles downriver to their power dams .
+110 years ago, the tracks also ran a few miles downriver to the power dams .

 Wood was hauled to the dams to make stone-ground pulp,